 Notice to Appear Memo

 Oh, how this breaks my heart.
 This summer, USCIS announced a major shift in policy by implementing new Notice to Appear (NTA) guidance.
-In short, USCIS said they will issue a NTA (which starts deportation proceedings) in cases that are denied and the applicant does not have current lawful status.
-Shortly after they announced this policy, they realized they hadn’t thought this through on humanitarian and employment based cases, so they paused NTAs for these types of applications.
+In short, USCIS said they will issue an NTA (which starts deportation proceedings) in cases that are denied and the applicant does not have current lawful status.
+Shortly after they announced this policy, they realized they hadn’t thought this through on humanitarian and employment-based cases, so they paused NTAs for these types of applications.

 Well, in early November, USCIS said that humanitarian-based cases were no longer safe.
 Starting on November 19, 2018, NTAs could be issued upon the denial of certain humanitarian cases.

 Humanitarian cases include:

 I-360 VAWA, Amerasian, Widow or Special Immigrant Juvenile